Frequently Asked Questions

 - People living in dormitories or under other crowded conditions.

 - People at high risk of influenza complications who travel to the Southern hemisphere between April and September, who travel to the tropics or who are in organized tourist groups at any time.
-(Note from Jim: Why is this?
-Some more information here might be helpful to people.)
+Flu season lasts from April-September in the Southern Hemisphere.
+In tropical countries flu can be spread year-round and contact with people from these places can put you at risk.

 - All children from 6 months up to 5 years of age.